Waiotemarama Falls Lodge

-Candy Pettus grew up in San Diego, California and moved to NZ in 1976.
-Since then she has worked locally as a science teacher and skippered the historic vessel (MV Sierra) on the Hokianga Harbour.
-She is interested in science, medical research, sailing and playing music.
+Candace grew up in San Diego, California and moved to NZ in 1976.
+Since then, she has worked locally as a science teacher and skippered the historic vessel (MV Sierra) on the Hokianga Harbour.
+She is currently an online global academic editor of research papers in science, medical research and business.
+She loves sailing and playing music.
 You will find the library at Waiotemarama Falls Lodge filled with great books!

-Rawiri Moetara is New Zealand-born and of Maori descent (Ngapuhi).
-He has been a chef in the hospitality industry for 13 years and has experience in Youth Hostel Association and Willing Workers on Organic Farms operations.
+Rawiri is New Zealand-born and of Maori descent (Ngapuhi).
+He has extensive experience in the hospitality industry, Youth Hostels and hosting Willing Workers on Organic Farms.

 Rawiri is an accomplished musician and songwriter.
 He plays guitar, bass and drums.
 His passions are gardening and fishing.